Pram (band): Domino years, Part 1

-By 1998, Pram had found a new home at Domino Records (distributed by Merge Records in the US).
+By 1998, Pram had found a new home at Domino Records (distributed by Merge Records in the USA).
 Their fourth album, North Pole Radio Station (which had originally been recorded for release on Wurlitzer Jukebox before the label shut down) was released on Domino in March 1998.
 A related EP called Sleepy Sweet was released the following August.

-In 1998, Pram recorded the soundtrack to Martin Davies' 10-minute animated film "Keep in a Dry Place and Away From Children": in 1999, they released it as an EP including a remix by Mouse on Mars.
+In 1998, Pram recorded the soundtrack to Martin Davies of bolexbrothers 10-minute animated film "Keep in a Dry Place and Away From Children" and in 1999, they released it as an EP, including a remix by Mouse on Mars.

 Also in 1999, Domino collected various single and EP tracks from the previous two years and compiled them on the Telemetric Melodies compilation.
-This were the final recordings to feature Daren Garratt on drums (with the notable exceptions of the "Last Astronaut" 7", the Sleepy Sweet EP and around half of the tracks on the North Pole Radio Station album).
+These were the final recordings to feature Daren Garratt on drums (with the notable exceptions of the "Last Astronaut" 7", the Sleepy Sweet EP and around half of the tracks on the North Pole Radio Station album).

 By 2000, three new members had joined Pram - former Broadcast drummer Steve Perkins, multi-instrumentalist Nick Sales (of the long-running Birmingham performance art group Blissbody) and trumpeter Alex Clare.
 All three performed on the band's fifth album, The Museum of Imaginary Animals which was released in 2000.
 The album featured the single "The Owl Service", named after the Alan Garner book of the same name.

-The Somniloquy EP was released in 2001, featuring both new tracks and remixes of various recent album tracks and singles.
+The Somniloquy LP was released in 2001, featuring both new tracks and remixes of various recent album tracks and singles.
 Remix contributors were Andy Votel, fellow Brummie experimentalists Plone and Tele:funken (the latter credited as "Terry Funken").